AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 RootDir:         /path/to/root/directory/

 # Results directory (string)
-# The resolvent modes/gains will be saved in RootDir + ResultsDir + ResolventModes_i
+# The resolvent modes/gains will be saved in RootDir/ResultsDir/ResolventModes_i
 ResultsDir:      /path/to/results/

 # The linearized operator (matrix - usually very sparse and saved in binary format)
-# The operator directory is defined as RootDir + OperatorDir
+# The operator directory is defined as RootDir/OperatorDir
 OperatorDir:     matrices/A_GL

 # Number of test vectors (integer)